Using Google Tag Manager to Create Custom Facebook Audiences

 Pick GTM and click install.

-You can now start adding custom pixels and publish them live on your site or keep them in draft for later.
+You can now start adding custom pixels and publish them live on your site or keep them in a draft for later.

 Putting GTM To Work For Laser-level Control